Bee0933/de-sora-union/README.md

 - ####  Data Integrity and cleanliness:
     To ensure data intergrity and cleanliness I used:

-    -  DBT to enforce data quality during the transformation process by applying generic tests [here](dbt_project/models/schema.yaml), to ensure critical columns meet specified rules like:
+    -  DBT to enforce data quality by applying generic tests [here](dbt_project/models/schema.yaml), to ensure critical columns meet specified rules like:
         - `Not Null Tests` on `date, client, project, name` columns
         - `Accepted Values Tests`: Ensure boolean fields like `billable` only contain true or false
         - `Consistency Rules`: Validate logical constraints, such as: `start_date` ≤ `end_date` <br>